-Dr. Reddy studies how the nuclear periphery and other subcompartments contribute to general nuclear architecture and to specific gene regulation.
-In order to understand biological processes such as development and disease, it is vital to understand the cell biology of genomes and how nuclear architecture controls gene expression.
 Although sequencing of the genome and comparative genome analysis have yielded insights into the regulation and dis-regulation of genetic information, these efforts shed little light into how genomes actually work in vivo.
 The impact of architectural and cellular organization of genomes on gene activity is a next step to unlocking genetic and epigenetic mechanisms in development and disease.
-Thus the Reddy lab seeks to study how genes are regulated at the nuclear periphery, decipher how genes are localized (or “addressed”) to specific nuclear compartments and, finally, determine how these processes are utilized in development and corrupted in disease.
+Specifically, they are trying to understand how genes are regulated at the nuclear periphery, decipher how genes are localized (or “addressed”) to specific nuclear compartments and, finally, determine how these processes are utilized in development and corrupted in disease.

 - Reddy KL, Singh HS (2008).
 “Using molecular tethering to analyze the role of nuclear compartmentalization in the regulation of mammalian gene activity.”
 Methods.
 2008 Jul;45(3):242-51. doi: 10.1016/j.ymeth.2008.06.013.
 Epub 2008 Jul 9